willcordeiro/RealTimeChat/README.md

 Connect with me at [LinkedIn](https://www.linkedin.com/in/william-cordeiro-568229238/)

-You can access the website of this project at COMMING SOON
+You can access the website of this project at COMMING SOON...

 ### what you need to have to run this project